industry topics

 • The increased cost of even the least expensive table saws, as discussed in this document, may result in power tool users resorting to unsafe methods (for example: using portable hand held circular saw in inverted position) to accomplish cuts normally performed on a table saw.

 • The rising population in the 1980's of the affordable and safe benchtop saw resulted in a decrease in accidents from circular saws being used improperly.
-If benchtop saws become drastically more expensive or manufacturers withdraw from the market, there could be a return to improper use of circular saws and unintended declines in safety.
+If benchtop saws become drastically more expensive or manufacturers withdraw from the market, there is likely to be a return to improper use of circular saws and unintended declines in safety.

 Alternative Technology

-• PTI JV has developed a flesh sensing technology that reacts faster, has a lower replacement cost of firing, and mitigates injury to a greater degree when compared to the SawStop technology.
-SawStop has stated that the JV system likely will infringe its patents.
-In light of this situation, manufacturers have to take this into consideration knowing that introducing this alternative technology will result in costly patent infringement litigation (estimated to be at least 7-10 million dollars for each party) with uncertain outcomes.
+• PTI Joint Venture has developed a flesh sensing technology that reacts faster, has a lower replacement cost of firing, and mitigates injury to a greater degree when compared to the SawStop technology.
+In light of the patent situation, manufacturers must consider that introducing this alternative technology will result in costly patent infringement litigation (estimated to be at least 7-10 million dollars for each party) with uncertain outcomes.
 This scenario has come to fruition by the patent infringement action filed by SawStop against the Bosch REAXX™ saw.

 • SawStop cannot mitigate fractures and crushing injuries caused by workpiece kickback or loss of vision caused by high velocity particles ejected by the saw blade.

-• SawStop technology can mitigate only injuries caused by a contact with the blade, therefore, only blade contact injuries should be considered in light of the petition.
+• SawStop technology can mitigate only injuries caused by a contact with the blade, therefore, only blade contact injuries should be considered as part of the rulemaking in light of the petition.

 • In 2014, following an inquiry from plaintiff's counsel, CPSC staff developed documents attempting to redistribute the proportion of injuries for various table saw categories.
-PTI objects to CPSC staff's attempt to use of responses to the "drive type" survey question as the basis for injury estimates classification of the type of table saws.
+PTI objects to CPSC staff's attempt to use a confusing questionnaire of responses to the "drive type" survey question as the basis for injury estimates re-classification of the type of table saws.

-• CPSC has since concluded that results from the 2007-2008 special study, along with a second special study conducted in 2014-15 should be discounted, leaving CPSC without the necessary data to substantiate the proposed rule and eliminating the original substantiation on which the ANPR was based.
+• CPSC has since concluded that results from the 2007-2008 special study, along with a second special study conducted in 2014-15 should be discounted, leaving CPSC without the necessary data to substantiate the proposed rule and eliminating the original substantiation on which the proposed rule was based.

 Societal Cost Of Blade Contact Table Saw Injuries